 - Nature of Questions: Objective type multiple-choice questions as well as numerical based questions.

-- The paper will have a total of 75 questions (300 marks) with 25 questions from each subject – Physics, Chemistry, and Maths.
+- The paper will have a total of 90 questions with 20 questions in section a and 10 in section b.
+Candidates can attempt 75 questions (300 marks) with 20 questions in section a and 5 questions in section b for each subject – Physics, Chemistry, and Maths.

 JEE Main Paper 1 Marking Scheme

-- Marking scheme for numerical based questions includes 4 marks for the correct answer.
+- The marking scheme for numerical based questions includes 4 marks for the correct answer.
 There is no negative marking even for incorrect answers.

 - Exam Mode: Offline Exam